yaskhalil/levin-telematics-orchestration/README.md

 ## Data format

 ### Demo mode (recommended)
-This repo is designed to be runnable without external downloads by keeping a small sample slice in:
+This repo is designed to be runnable without external downloads by using the included CSV:

 ```
-data/sample/date=YYYY-MM-DD/levin.csv
+data/v2.csv
 ```

-The pipeline reads partitions using the Airflow `ds` (execution date).
+The pipeline filters the dataset by the Airflow `ds` (execution date).
 For example:
-- `ds=2025-12-01` → reads `data/sample/date=2025-12-01/levin.csv`
+- `ds=2025-12-01` → loads only rows in `data/v2.csv` whose parsed timestamp is `2025-12-01`

 ### Full dataset mode (optional)
 If you want to ingest the entire Kaggle dataset, you can:
 1. download it locally (outside the repo)
 2. run `scripts/partition_raw.py` to produce:
-   - `data/partitioned/date=YYYY-MM-DD/levin.csv`
+   - `data/partitioned/date=YYYY-MM-DD/<your_file>.csv`
-3. update the config/env var to point Airflow at `data/partitioned/`
+3. update the config/env var to point Airflow at `data/partitioned/` (and update the DAG to read per-partition files)

 ---